GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

 ### 3 - Create the base url for the table api

 The url of the table page contains a code, five digits followed by either 'NED' or 'ENG.
-Create a new url like this (the last parameter points to a specific table):
+Create a new url like this (the last path segment points to a specific table):

 ```
 https://opendata.cbs.nl/ODataApi/OData/83642NED/
 ```

-### 4 - Figure out variable names (1)
+### 4 - Figure out variable names

-This url provides all the possible basic links to the data and metadata of the table.
+This base url provides all the possible basic links to the data, dimensions and metadata of the table.
 This is what it looks for table 83642NED:

 ```
 {